Yuntaz/docker-idol/README.md

 Yuntaz is an HPE big data partner from Mexico.
 If you want to know more about IDOL platform, let's talk at [hi@yuntaz](mailto:hi@yuntaz.com)

-# Copyright Notice about HPE IDOL Copyright and it is License
+# Copyright Notice about HPE IDOL and the License
 HPE IDOL is a commercial software from Hewlett Packard Enterprise Development LP.
 To run this docker image you will need a valid license from Hewlett Packard Enterprise.
 Here we don't provide a valid license.
 If you want to run it, please contact us as registerd partner from HPE at [hi@yuntaz](mailto:hi@yuntaz.com)